oxpig/dtc-struc-bio-smolecules/README.md

 Focus: **generative design with REINVENT4**

-What you’ll do here:
+What you'll do here:

 * Edit a TOML config (e.g. `zika.toml`) to define a **scoring function**.
-  This score encodes what “good” means for our Zika protease project (size window, acceptable polarity, etc.).
+  This score encodes what "good" means for our Zika protease project (size window, acceptable polarity, etc.).
 REINVENT4 is built to optimise multi-component scores via reinforcement learning and sampling. ([GitHub][1])
 * Run `reinvent` from inside the notebook.
 This generates new candidate molecules.
-* Collect the output CSV (the model’s proposed compounds + their scores).
+* Collect the output CSV (the model's proposed compounds + their scores).
 * Do first-pass triage of those molecules in Python: throw out junk, keep interesting ones.

 The goal of Notebook 2 is to become comfortable driving REINVENT4 end-to-end: define the score → run the model → interpret the output.